 Emotional intelligence (EQ) is the ability to understand our own feelings and the feelings of others so we can develop optimal relationships with others and ourselves.
 EQ is a wide range of skills that children of all ages can develop and improve.
-These skills are critical for the emotional wellbeing of children and their life success.
-The ability to express a wide range of feelings that children experience on a regular basis -happiness, excitement, sadness, frustration, anger, in a healthy way will help children flourish and learn from their experiences at every stage of their lives.
+These skills are critical for the emotional well-being of the children and their life success.
+The ability to express a wide range of feelings that children experience on a regular basis -happiness, excitement, sadness, frustration, anger, in a healthy way - will help children flourish and learn from their experiences at every stage of their lives.

 How do we assess and develop children's Emotional Intelligence?

-After that the report will be analyzed and discussed with the parents and then with the child in order to link the EQ results to real life and offer tips and suggestions to develop and improve the child's EQ skills.
+After that, the report will be analyzed and discussed with the parents and then with the child in order to link the EQ results to real life and offer tips and suggestions to develop and improve the child's EQ skills.

 To learn more about SEI-YV please visit http://www.6seconds.org/tools/sei/sei-yv/.